RealBusinessAccount/SplitBit-Emulator/README.md

 # SplitBit Emulator

 ## Overview:
 SplitBit is a custom CPU designed for hobbyist projects and experimentation.
-The SplitBit Emulator is an emulator a C implementation of its bespoke instruction set architecture.
+The SplitBit Emulator is a C implementation of its bespoke instruction set architecture.
 It allows users to load and run binary programs created for the SplitBit CPU interactively from the command line.

 ### Features:
 - 8-bit Harvard Architecture: The system memory is separated into two 64k banks, one for the Program Memory and another for the Data Memory.